collinsteele76/SP19-LING-L245/README.md

 * The tool to extract the wiki

 wiki.hist:
-* The word count from the Unix tutorial
+* The word count from the Unix tutorial, may have been lost

 wiki.nextwords:
 * Tokens from the wiki text from the Unix tutorial